The inducer motor starts, but the burners never light; you hear clicking or see the ignitor glow, then the system shuts down.

 Steps:

-- Confirm gas supply: Ensure the manual gas shutoff near the furnace is open.
+- Confirm gas supply: Ensure the manual gas shutoff valve near the furnace is open.
 Check that other gas appliances (stove, water heater) are working.

 - Check gas valve switch: Some gas valves have an on/off switch or knob.
 Ensure it is in the ON position.

-When to call a technician: If the ignitor glows but no gas is heard or burners do not light, the gas valve or gas pressure may be at fault and should be checked by a licensed technician.
+When to call a technician: If the ignitor glows but no gas is heard or the burners do not light, the gas valve or gas pressure may be at fault and should be checked by a licensed technician.